HazaelVidales/teapot/README.md

 python app.py
 ```

-Then open `http://localhost:5001/find-opportunity` in your browser, or use the `curl` example in the Usage section.
+Then open `http://localhost:5001/find-opportunity` in your browser, or use the `curl` examples in the Usage section.